transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Create CA** | Ordering Service CA | admin | adminpw |
   | **Register users** | Ordering Service admin | OSadmin | OSadminpw |
   |  | Ordering Service node identity |  OS1 | OS1pw |

-*Figure 12.
-Create a CA and register users*
+  {: caption="Table 10.
+Create a CA and register users" caption-side="bottom"}

 For the purpose of this tutorial, we are only creating one node identity.
 This identity will be used by the one node that we will deploy to create the ordering service.
 While you would not want to do this in a multi-organizational ordering service, it is acceptable given that all of the ordering nodes are owned by the same organization.